Basic Tree Climbing Class, (DRT)

 On Saturday morning we get started bright and early when we start a full day of knot tying,

-Sunday continues with more climbing, rescue training, and reviews of tree selection, hazard assessment and multi-pitch climbing.
+Sunday continues with more climbing, rescue training, and reviews of tree selection, risk assessment and multi-pitch climbing.
 We strive to have each student complete 8 in-tree transfers.
 This is the method to transfer from your initial setting to a second setting that you have established while up in the tree attached to your initial setting.
 This is the very heart of tree climbing because it provides you with the ability not only get into the tree but to move up,

 Tree Climbing Equipment